 23. In shelving

-How cool is this in-kitchen vertical herb garden?
-The herbs have been placed on shelves inside a cupboard which has a handy door with slots where each shelf lies.
-This is a very handy solution for when it comes time to prepare dinner.
+If you’re a keen chef you might appreciate an in-kitchen vertical herb garden.
+Herbs are simply placed on shelves inside a cupboard which has a handy door with slots where each shelf lies.
+This is a very handy solution for when it comes time to prepare dinner!

 Don’t know where to start?
 No worries.
 Landscape fabric is an easy material that’s both sturdy and unassuming.
 You can fold it over a metal rod and hang it up against any exterior wall for an easy vertical herb garden.